dmitryro/dmitryro.github.io/README.md

 Jekyll website serving [Dmitry Roitman](http://dmitryroitman.com) homepage, blog and portfolio.
-He is a [startup executive technical coach](http://dmitryroitman.com) based in Paris, France
+He is a [consultant and CTO](http://3dact.com) based in NYC, USA

 --